GeoscienceAustralia/dea-coastlines/README.md

 **License:** The code in this repository is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Digital Earth Australia data is licensed under the [Creative Commons by Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 **Contact:** For assistance with any of the Python code or Jupyter Notebooks in this repository, please post a [Github issue](https://github.com/GeoscienceAustralia/DEACoastLines/issues/new).
-For questions or more information about this product, sign up to the [Open Data Cube Slack channel](https://join.slack.com/t/opendatacube/shared_invite/zt-d6hu7l35-CGDhSxiSmTwacKNuXWFUkg) and post on the *`general`* channel.
+For questions or more information about this product, sign up to the [Open Data Cube Slack channel](https://join.slack.com/t/opendatacube/shared_invite/zt-d6hu7l35-CGDhSxiSmTwacKNuXWFUkg) and post on the [`#dea-coastlines` channel](https://app.slack.com/client/T0L4V0TFT/C018X6J9HLY/details/).

 ---